 You Can Do This Too!

 ✔ Empower your children.

 ✔ Provide more quality time to connect as a family.

 ✔ Entertain kids when they’re bored and misbehaving.

 ✔ Calm children when they’re upset and melting down.

 ✔ Get kids to help around the house with chores.

 ✔ Teach real-life skills like organizing schoolwork, writing papers, and project planning to meet deadlines.

-Want to find out what happens?
-Click here to read the rest of this chapter.
-In a few minutes, you’ll gain new insights… and have a few laughs.
+Go ahead and read a sample chapter.
+In a few minutes, you’ll gain new insights on getting kids to listen… and have a few laughs.